Currency black market shows limits of Egypt's recovery

 "My customers ask me about the price of the dollar and when I give them the official price, they don't like it and go out."

-Authorities have taken legal action against some money changers, temporarily shutting down 13 last month, but the campaign has not come close to eradicating the black market - perhaps because officials realise that closing the channel entirely would cause more hardship for families and businesses.
+Authorities have taken legal action against some money changers, temporarily shutting down 13 last month, but the campaign has not come close to eradicating the black market - perhaps because officials realize that closing the channel entirely would cause more hardship for families and businesses.

 Last December the central bank took aim at a loophole in the official market by warning commercial banks that they were required to trade all foreign currencies, not just the dollar, at official rates.